-FAO STAT: Malawi maize yields average 1,200 kg/hectare vs. over 8,000 for USA
+FAO STAT: Malawi maize yields average 1,200 kg/hectare vs. over 8,000 for USA the energy crop company[TM]

 Is Food A Market Good Or Public Good?

 Critics seem to think that U.S. corn farmers should feed the world by producing at or below their production costs...